architect/arc.codes/src/views/docs/en/guides/developer-experience/sharing-code.md

   - src/views
 ---

 Architect makes it easy to share code across Lambda functions.
-The most common use case is to share business logic and view templates.
-Architect has [`@shared`](../../reference/project-manifest/shared) and [`@views`](../../reference/project-manifest/views) pragmas to provide this functionality.
+Share business logic across functions with the [`@shared`](../../reference/project-manifest/shared) pragma and view templates with the [`@views`](../../reference/project-manifest/views) pragma.

-Architect automatically copies the contents of `src/shared` into all Lambdas and `src/views` into `@http` GET Lambda functions.
+Enabling these features instructs Architect to automatically copy the contents of `./src/shared` into all Lambdas and `./src/views` into `@http` GET Lambda functions.

 ## Example usage